olim7t/stargate-federation-demo/README.md

 ## Running
 Make sure Stargate is running.

-Update `stargateIntrospectionToken` in `gateway.js` with a valid token.
+Edit `gateway.js`, adapt `stargateRootUrl` if necessary, and update `stargateIntrospectionToken` with a valid token.

 Launch the two node services:
 ```